(Updated October 22, 2021)

 - When work is necessary to prevent loss or damage to perishable goods

-- When employees need to prevent any interruptions to business ops
+- When employees need to prevent any interruptions to business operations

 How Do Companies Compute Overtime Pay?

 If your company pays employees for working overtime, you need to calculate how much they’ll receive.
-Let’s take a look at how you can compute a worker’s overtime pay.
+Here’s how to compute a worker’s overtime pay.

 Regular Work Days